yz7788/XR-Interaction-Toolkit-Examples/README.md

 ## Usage
 1. Install [Unity], at least 2019.3 is required. (https://unity3d.com/unity/).
 2. Clone this project.
-3. Open either the AR or VR example projects.
+3. Open the VR example project.
 5. If using VR, Make sure Game view has focus (required for XR Input currently).
 6. Play.